-Resources developed by Stonewall to support schools to celebrate difference and challenge homophobia.
-Resources for primary and secondary schools.
+Resources developed by stonewall to support schools to celebrate difference and challenge homophobia. https://www.stonewall.org.uk/our-work/education-resources

-A range of books for primary age children that can be used to talk about different families and to address homophobic bullying and language
+A range of books for primary aged children that can be used to talk about different families and to address homophobic bullying and language

 Toolkits - The Royal College of Nursing (RCN) and Public Health England (PHE) have produced toolkits to help nurses understand mental health issues in relation to LGBT sexual orientation and identify in young people.

 These are primarily for nurses who work with children and young people, whether in community or hospital settings, including:

 - practice nurses

 These toolkits aim to: